Mathieu-ai/PNPM-Structure-Project/README.md

 # Structure your project

-A brief project's Structure concept for your apps itroduced by [@Grafikart](https://github.com/Grafikart)
+A brief project's Structure concept for your apps introduced by [@Grafikart](https://github.com/Grafikart)

  🚩I only wrote what he did and all credit is due to his brain, I just thought he has amazing concepts and wanted to share 👌